Dhanushini-S21/Adaptive-Layout-Engine/README.md

 The key explanation is:

-A new surface does not require another hardcoded layout.
-The resolver receives its dimensions and constraints and derives the layout using the same algorithm.
+"A new surface does not require another hardcoded layout.
+The resolver receives its dimensions and constraints and derives the layout using the same algorithm."

-3. Explain priority/degradation step by step
+### 3. Explain priority/degradation step by step

-Explain:

-Every element has a priority.
+"Every element has a priority.
 Priority 1 content is protected first.
 When available space becomes insufficient, the resolver validates the preferred placement and degrades lower-priority content before compromising higher-priority content.
-Optional branding can disappear before primary content.
+Optional branding can disappear before primary content."

-4. Explain why an element has its position
+### 4. Explain why an element has its position

 Walk through:

 Surface dimensions
-       |
-       v
+↓
 Safe area
-       |
-       v
+↓
 Available space
-       |
-       v
+↓
 Element priority
-       |
-       v
+↓
 Preferred/minimum size
-       |
-       v
+↓
 Collision and bounds validation
-       |
-       v
+↓
 Final x/y/width/height

 For example:

-The CTA is placed in the available action region because it has a defined action priority and minimum tap-target requirement.
-The resolver checks that its rectangle stays inside the safe area and does not collide with higher-priority content.
+"The CTA is placed in the available action region because it has a defined action priority and minimum tap-target requirement.
+The resolver checks that its rectangle stays inside the safe area and does not collide with higher-priority content."

-5. Discuss how the system can be extended
+### 5. Discuss how the system can be extended

 For broadcast:

 Surface
-   |
-   v
+↓
 Broadcast safe area
-   |
-   v
+↓
 Minimum readable text size
-   |
-   v
+↓
 Resolver

 For print:

 Surface
-   |
-   v
+↓
 Bleed area
-   |
-   v
+↓
 Trim area
-   |
-   v
+↓
 Safe content area
-   |
-   v
+↓
 Resolver

 The same separation of specification, constraints, resolver, and renderer can support these extensions.

-Time Spent
+## Time Spent

 Enter the actual time spent before submitting.